Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Experimental Setup

 \subsection{Datasets}

 \paragraph{SGD} We use the Schema-Guided Dialogue (SGD) dataset~\citep{rastogi2020towards} for intent classification.
 There are about 16K dialogues and 20 domains.
 For each domain, there are a different number of intents, services and dialogues.
 Each service provides a schema listing the supported intents along with their natural language descriptions.
 For example, service ``payment'' have two intents ``MakePayment'' and ``RequestPayment''.
 The description of an intent called ``MakePaymen'' is ``Send money to your contact''.
 Zero-shot evaluation is used, because lots of intents in the dev and test are unseen in the training set.
 For training, we only sample 5-shots per service as our training set and evaluate on the whole dev set.
-For cross-lingual results on other languages, we evaluate on the translated utterance from XSGD.
+For cross-lingual evaluation, we use the translated utterance from XSGD\footnote{According to human evaluation results, we think it is reasonable to use them in some preliminary experiments. }.

 \paragraph{MASSIVE} We use MASSIVE~\citep{fitzgerald2022massive} as another dataset for evaluation\footnote{We use the version MASSIVE 1.1, which can be downloaded at \url{https://github.com/alexa/massive}.}.
 There are 52 languages and about 1 million utterances in this dataset.
 For each language, there are about 11k train utterances, about 2k dev utterances, about 3K test utterances.
 We use this for evaluation on two conversation understanding tasks: intent classification and slot filling.
 There are 60 intents and 55 slot types.
 Accuracy and F1 score are the metrics for intent classification and slot filling, respectively.